In-house and cross-domain live streaming is available with these Google Workspace editions:

 - Apple® Safari®

 - Real-time employee and staff training

 - Conference materials that can't be shared in person

 - Organisation-wide presentations with multiple presenters

 - Guests may be designated as view-only

 - Add the event details, such as date, time and description.

 - Add the guests that can fully participate in the video meeting.

-- All guests added to this event can be seen, heard, and present their screen.
+- All guests added to this event can be seen, heard and can present their screen.

-- People from other organizations and trusted domains can be added.
-Only people in your organization can record and control streaming.
+- People from other organisations and trusted domains can be added.
+Only people in your organisation can record and control streaming.